Avature/melo-benchmark/README.md

     benchmark one by one, loading the mappings between surface forms and embeddings for the surface forms involved in each particular dataset.
 >
-> The size of this representation cache ranges between ~5 GB for the
+> The size of this representation cache file ranges between ~5 GB for the
-    GIST-Embedding model to ~30 GB for the E5 model.
+    GIST-Embedding model and ~30 GB for the E5 model.

 ## License